Holmewood House School

 Academics and senior school destinations

-Leavers go on to a raft of senior schools from Tonbridge to Bedes, Marlborough to Eton.
+Leavers go on to a raft of senior schools including Tonbridge, Brighton, Sevenoaks, Marlborough, Eton, Millfield, Harrow, Hurst, Mayfield and Worth.
 As well as academic scholarships, many also win scholarships in drama, sport and music.

 Co-curricular

 The school has a strong sporting reputation and excellent facilities – and is known on the local match circuit as a force to be reckoned with.
-This lucky lot have access to plenty of playing fields, tennis courts, a shooting range and an Astro pitch.
-Indoors, there are squash courts, a sports hall and an impressive swimming pool.
+The emphasis is on both competition and a love of playing and this lucky lot have access to a plethora of activities to throw themselves into, including endless playing fields, tennis courts and an Astro pitch, while indoors there are squash courts, a rifle range, a sports hall and an impressive swimming pool.
 The swim club is hugely popular, with children training every week and putting their PBs up on the wall to motivate themselves, and the school always does well in the IAPS swimming galas.

 Games are still split into boys and girls, with boys playing football, rugby and hockey in the winter, cricket and athletics in the summer.
-For girls, as well as netball and hockey, football has been added to the winter-sports schedule, and they also do cricket and athletics in the summer.
-PE is co-ed, with everyone doing gymnastics, badminton and basketball together.
+For girls, as well as netball and hockey, football has been added to the winter-sports schedule and this year the school hosted the first all-girls’ football tournament that saw 800 girls playing over two days.
+They also do cricket and athletics in the summer.
+PE is co-ed, with everyone doing gymnastics (they recently won IAPS Nationals), badminton and basketball together.

 Boarding

-Boarding numbers are on the up, and the school now runs a chaperoned train service to and from London.
-The roll currently stands at 15-20 full boarders, both British and international, and the new houseparents are keen to grow this number.
+Boarding numbers are on the up, and the school runs a chaperoned train service to and from London.
+The roll currently stands at 20 to 30 full boarders, both British and international, a balance the school is keen to maintain.
+To this end, the school is currently looking at welcoming European boarders for a term or two-week stays.
 Flexi boarding is highly popular among local children and their parents.
-Although the school day finishes at 4.40, day pupils can stay until 6pm and have supper: a great option for working parents.
+Although the school day finishes at 4.40, day pupils can stay until 6pm and have supper - a great option for working parents.

 School community

 Holmewood House takes pastoral care seriously.
-A new Assistant Head of Pastoral, Simon Porter, will join Holmewood House from Clayesmore School in January 2024.
-The pastoral care team includes 50 trained mental-health first-aiders, as well as an Assistant Head of Learning and Teaching and an Assistant Head Pastoral.
+The pastoral care team includes 50 trained mental-health first-aiders, as well as an assistant head of learning and teaching and an assistant head pastoral.
 Pupils receive awards for good works and are encouraged to be reflective about less exemplary behaviour, so it’s very much carrot over stick.
 Pupils know their voices will be listened to, and staff have more time to work and support each other.
-A new Wellbeing and Medical Centre is due to be built.
+A new wellbeing and medical centre includes sensory spaces with egg chairs and swings (pupils were consulted in the design!).
+Pupils can come for drop-in sessions at break times through a discreet, private entrance which was part of the innovative design.

 And finally....